dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-2-Loops_and_Arrays/Deliverables/README.md

 - The first line has `height - 1` spaces and 2 blocks.
 The second line has `height - 2` spaces and 3 blocks.

-- Use a `Scanner` with the `readInt()` method to read the height of the staircase.
+- Use a `Scanner` with the `nextInt()` method to read the height of the staircase.
 You can assume the user inputs a valid number.